Giving Back PDUs

 PMI has the following image on their website.
 Notice how Education has the word “Required” under it and Giving Back has the word “Optional” under it.

 Many PMI credential holders believe that “Giving Back PDUs” are required to renew their PMI credential.
-They are not.
+THEY ARE NOT.
 Giving Back PDUs are one of the different ways that PMI allows to earn PDUs.
-If you choose to earn Giving Back PDUs, PMI limits the maximum amount to 25 that you can apply to your credential renewal.
-That is what this image means.

 Earning PMI Recertification PDUs